German Howitzer 15cm sFH18 Gun Crew Trumpeter 1/35

 This is the soldier who holds a shell and holding his ears to protect from the air blast of the explosion.
 I had a dull mold impression when I built the Trumpeter’s modern American infantry before.
 Maybe this manufacturer’s figure is like that quality.
 Although, I like the Trumpeter models of AFV and aircraft kits for the sharp mold.

-I think I’ll draw the base of a shell having gold belt.
+I think I’ll draw the base of a shell having a gold belt.
 AFV Club package was certainly like that, but I’m not sure whether this is the correct answer.

 Now I’m attaching the string of a helmet and gap covering with the putty.